 This is only a reference measurement as the oil condition sensor (OZS) is flooded when the engine is turned off and can only detect the minimum oil level.
-The oil level is measured correctly only when the engine is running (see DYNAMIC OIL LEVEL MEASUREMENT DURING VEHICLE OPERATION ).
+The oil level is measured correctly only when the engine is running (see Dynamic oil level measurement).